simulieren/simonhalimonov.com/README.md

 This project is open source to educate and simplify the development process of future sites that use GatsbyJS and WordPress.
 The goal is to fully support these key features:

-- 🔥 Fast load speeds
+- 🔥 Fast load speeds.
+Under 1s on mobile and desktop.
 - 💯 High Lighthouse scores.
 Almost 100 on mobile and desktop.
 - 📐 Minimal and precise layout for easy customizations
 - 🌐 Multilingual support via i18n _(Work in progress)_